Wesseldr/vagrant-QSTK/README.md

 # Vagrant QuantSoftware ToolKit Desktop on Ubuntu 14.x#

 This Vagrant box sets up a full QuantSoftware ToolKit Ubuntu installation inside a VirtualMachine with Gnome desktop.
+It can be both used as a Gnome desktop or through CLI.

+*DISCLAIMER*
 All credits for QuantSoftware Toolkit goes to the team of [QSTK](http://wiki.quantsoftware.org/index.php?title=QuantSoftware_ToolKit), Here we just build a complete VirtualMachine around it so it can be easily used on 'any' os as long as it supports the free software VirtualBox from Oracle

 Also the [ipython notebook application](http://ipython.org/notebook.html) is installed for easy usages of python code snippets.

+BE PATIENT!
+It takes a long time to install all the dependency, the good news is you don't need to do anything but wait and no changes are made to your installation since everything is run inside a VM

 ### Requirements ###